• Home

 How to practice stoicism?

 There are many different ways to practice stoicism and self-improvement, but it’s important to choose the one that works best for you.
 These practices might include journaling, meditation, or even just spending time with yourself in silence.
+Whatever you decide on doing, try new things every day so that they become routine.

 “The first principle of practical Stoicism is this: we don’t react to events; we react to our judgments about them, and the judgments are up to us.”